larkin71/larkin71.github.io/_posts/2015-1-6-lets-do-some-unschooling.markdown

 ## _5. Write about it_

 Throughout this journey, you should practice writing about your experiences.
 I began writing once a month about three things:

--What went right last month
+* What went right last month
--What went wrong last month
+* What went wrong last month
--What I learned
+* What I learned

 Make this writing a habitual part of your life and it will hold you accountable to keep expanding your horizons.
 I find myself wanting to explore new things almost because I know I will have nothing to write about unless I do so.
 It's